sepetab/DungeonGame/README.md

 The client has given you free reign over the visual design of the program.
 Included in the starter code are some example assets, but you are free to use different ones.
 You can find them elsewhere or even create your own.
 The examples above came from [here](http://opengameart.org).

-## Requirement analysis (Milestone 1)

-For this initial milestone, you are to model the requirements of the client as user stories on the issue board in GitLab.
-You will show these user stories to your tutor in the Week 6 lab, where they will give feedback.

-It's important that you meet and collaborate early in order to develop a shared understanding of the project and how you intend to approach it.
-In developing the stories you will need to consider the requirements as given by the client in this document, but also make your own judgements about the expectations of potential users.
-Epic stories should be broken down into user stories and each story should have its own card.

-The default columns that GitLab provides are sufficient for this project.

-You are expected to produce:

-1. High-level epic stories from the problem statement.
-Each epic should have its own card/issue and a corresponding tag used to mark user stories that fall under it.
-2. User stories, each containing:
-   * a short description of the feature based on the Role-Goal-Benefit (or Role-Feature-Reason) template (Refer to the RGB model from COMP1531 if unsure)
-   * an estimate for the implementation of the user story in user story points (e.g. 4 points).
-   * a tag indicating the priority
-   * acceptance criteria for each user story as a checklist in the issue (Refer to material from COMP1531 if unsure)

-As you progress through the rest of the project, you will keep your board and issues up to date: checking off acceptance criteria that have been satisfied and moving stories from **To Do** into **Doing** and finally into **Closed**.

-## Domain modelling and backend implementation (Milestone 2)

-Based on your requirements analysis, and taking into account the feedback from your tutor, you will produce a domain model for the backend component of your project in the form of a conceptual UML class diagram, implement it in Java and write JUnit tests to test its functionality.

-In deciding on your design and writing your implementation, you should follow the practices and design principles covered in the course.
-You are expected to apply at least 3 of the design patterns covered in the course.
-It is up to you where they are applied, but you will be expected to justify how and why you used them to your tutor during demonstration.

-Your class diagram only needs to be conceptual (showing the general structure of the classes and their relationship), but it needs to be consistent with the code and clearly indicate where you're using design patterns (use labels if necessary).

-Your JUnit tests should be rigorous to ensure your backend functions as expected.
-In addition to basic unit tests, you need to have tests based on your acceptance criteria.

-In the week 8 lab, your tutor will ask you questions about your design and implementation and give feedback you can use as you continue to work on it.

-## UI design and extensions (Milestone 3)

-For this milestone you are to design and implement the user interface component of the application.
-A very basic UI can be built with minimal changes to the starter code, so that is where you should start.
-Fancier UI features can be added once you have something that is at least usable.
-You should apply the ideas from user-centric design and consider the usability heuristics covered in the lectures.

-Additionally, for this milestone, you also have the chance to extend the project with your own ideas.
-Note that, to get high marks for these extensions, you will need to consider how they impact the user. **Extensions that are technically complex, but do not provide the user with any real benefit are not considered good extensions**.
-You can, and should, create additional user stories to model the requirements of these extensions.
-Possible extensions include but are not limited to, multiplayer, different sorts of enemies, new weapons, and animated movement.

-This final milestone will be a culmination of all the work done in the previous milestones.
-You have the opportunity to improve on your design based on feedback from your tutor.
-Marking of the design will be harsher for the final milestone as you have already had the opportunity to receive feedback.

 [player]:        images/human_new.png
 [wall]:          images/brick_brown_0.png